sntcristian/ENEIDE/README.md

 # ENEIDE
 Extracting Named Entities from Italian Digital Editions

+# 05/12/2024

+1. Results for Entity Disambiguation with mGENRE and BLINK on DZ (BEST: mGENRE with 60% of accuracy)
+2. Refine dataset for Aldo Moro and statistics updated

 # 15/11/2024

 1. Dataset split for AMD based on 75/25 ratio and stratified sampling